 The foundation knowledge on language development, differences, and disabilities will be used in a redesigned course EDUCSP 501, Foundations in Special Education.
 This course replaces the PB SPED program course, SPED 301 Context for Special Education.
-According to the 2007 NCATE/CEC National Recognition Report, our accreditation report did not adequately provide evidence of how we addressed Standard #6 Language.
-A stronger emphasis on language and a corresponding assessment has been incorporated into this new course as well as certain existing program assessments were enhanced and more specifically aligned to address Standard 6.
+According to the 2007 NCATE/CEC National Recognition Report, our accreditation report did not adequately provide evidence of how we addressed Standard 6: Language.
+A stronger emphasis on language and a corresponding assessment has been incorporated into this new course.
+Certain existing program assessments were also enhanced and more specifically aligned to address Standard 6.
 Although this enhancement of existing program assessments is adequate for addressing Standard 6, the Special Education program faculty felt that a new assessment would provide both the undergraduate and graduate program with a solid targeted assessment building on these enhancements.
+Special Education program faculty began to meet in Summer 2007 to design this assessment and include it in the revised Undergraduate and PB SPED programs.
+The new courses where this assessment tool will be integrated were approved through the KSC college wide curriculum process in December 2007.
+The tool was finalized in Spring/Summer 2008 for use in the Undergraduate program for Fall 2008.
+Thus, data will be available for the PB SPED program beginning Summer 2009 (which is the first opportunity to use the assessment in the new program).
+We will have one year of data from the undergraduate program to analyze before it is implemented in the PB SPED program.